 - The provider rejects your policy application.

 - If you do not accept the policy terms by the required date.

 - If you voluntarily drop out of the application process.

-- Once you reach the 90th day of your interim cover period.
+- Once you reach the end of the 90-day interim cover period.

 You will not be eligible for interim cover under the following circumstances:

 - If you have had previous life insurance policy applications rejected, deferred or postponed by either the provider you are applying to or by other providers.

 - If you are currently maintaining a similar life insurance policy with either the provider you are applying to or with a different provider.

 - If you currently have a separate application pending for a policy that provides a similar level of cover (including interim cover), with either the same provider or another provider.

 - If you have submitted your life insurance policy application to the provider with incomplete or missing details.